Variational Nested Dropout: Derivation and Proofs

 Then,

-where the line 2-3 is because KL is positive.
+where the inequality is because KL is \abc{non-negative}.
 Let $\lambda=\chi d$.
 Then, maximizing the evidence lower bound presents the same objective in (16).
 This objective assigns greater penalization to the larger sub-networks with more redundant nodes.
-To compare with (23)~\cite{louizos2018learning} that uses have a constant coefficient over the probabilities, our reduced formulation provides an \emph{ordered $\ell$-0 regularization} instead of a \emph{uniform $\ell$-0 regularization}.
+To compare with (23)~\cite{louizos2018learning} that uses a constant coefficient over the probabilities, our reduced formulation provides an \emph{ordered $\ell$-0 regularization} instead of a \emph{uniform $\ell$-0 regularization}.

 Note that (\ref{eq:obj2}) ignores the weight uncertainty compared with (7). (\ref{eq:obj3}) further ignores the uncertainty over the ordered mask, reduced to a deterministic formulation for a \emph{nested neural network with learned weight importance}.
-The network used in this paper is (7) with weight uncertainty considered, where the detailed discussion for weight distributions.